gabrielh10/myMiddleware/README.md

 # myMiddleware

-A implementation of an omm (object-oriented middleware).
+A implementation of an oom (object-oriented middleware).